Choosing a Data Recovery Service Provider After a Cyber Incident

 Recovery time objectives (RTOs) versus evidentiary preservation — A direct tension exists between minimizing downtime and preserving forensic evidence.
 Organizations that prioritize speed over documentation may compromise their ability to pursue civil remedies, recover insurance proceeds, or satisfy regulatory auditors.
 This tradeoff should be resolved at the policy level before an incident occurs, not during active crisis response.

-The provider network purpose and scope overview provides additional framing on how providers are classified within this reference, and the how to use this resource page describes how to navigate provider providers by incident type and qualification level.
+The provider network purpose and scope overview provides additional framing on how providers are classified within this reference, and the how to use this resource page describes how to navigate provider listings by incident type and qualification level.

 References